Last Updated on July 23, 2021 by Oddmund Groette

 The equity curve:

-Perhaps worth noting is how good this strategy has performed in turbulent times: 2008 and during the EU-spectacle in late summer 2011.
+Perhaps worth noting is how well this strategy has performed in turbulent times: 2008 and during the EU-spectacle in late summer 2011.
 2012 was rather poor.